 Data Lake storage is designed to reside in external storage locations separate from the hosts running the Data Lake services.
 This configuration protects CDP workloads from data loss should one or all of the Data Lake nodes fail.
 New hosts created in the Data Lake repair process are re-attached to the persistent data storage and Data Lake services return to normal.

-The following table provides references from cloud providers to information about the service level guarantees they provide for each storage type.
+The following table provides links to information from cloud providers about the service level guarantees they provide for each storage type.

 |AWS||Component Storage Content|

 |Amazon RDS||HMS SQL